Peanut butter and … pickles? New York Times Cooking spurs sticky conversation

-NEW YORK (PIX11) – Twists on the classic peanut butter and jelly sandwich are nothing new.
+NEW YORK (WPIX) – Twists on the classic peanut butter and jelly sandwich are nothing new.
 But have you ever tried a PB&P?
 As in, a peanut butter and pickle sandwich?

 New York Times Cooking on Friday posted a “recipe” for the sandwich, sparking a somewhat nutty conversation on social media about what is – and isn’t – OK when it comes to peanut butter sandwiches.